travis-ci/docs-travis-ci-com/user/getting-started.md

 ### Step two: Activate GitHub Service Hook

 Once you're signed in go to your [profile page](https://travis-ci.org/profile).
 You'll see a list of your repositories.
 Flip the on/off switch for each repository that you want to hook up on Travis CI.
-Then visit the GitHub service hooks page for that project and paste your GitHub username and Travis token into the settings for the Travis service if it is not already pre-filled.
+Then visit the GitHub service hooks page for that project and paste your GitHub username and Travis CI token into the settings for the Travis CI service if it is not already pre-filled.

 ###  Step three: Add .travis.yml file to your repository

-In order for Travis to build your project, you need to tell the system a little bit about it.
+In order for Travis CI to build your project, you need to tell the system a little bit about it.
 To do so, add .travis.yml to the root of your repository.
 We will only cover basic .travis.yml options in this guide.
 The most important one is the **language** key.
-It tells Travis what builder to pick.
-Ruby projects typically use different build tools and practices than Clojure or PHP projects do, so Travis needs to know what to do.
+It tells Travis CI what builder to pick.
+Ruby projects typically use different build tools and practices than Clojure or PHP projects do, so Travis CI needs to know what to do.

 If `.travis.yml` is not in the repository, is misspelled or is not [valid YAML](http://yaml-online-parser.appspot.com/), travis-ci.org will ignore it, assume Ruby as the language and use default values for everything.